opengauss-mirror/docs/content/en/docs/Developerguide/conditional-expression-functions.md

     Note:

-    -   Null is returned only if all parameters are null.
+    -   If all the expressions are equivalent to NULL in the expression list, this function returns  **NULL**.
     -   This value is replaced by the default value when data is displayed.
     -   Like a  **CASE**  expression,  **COALESCE**  only evaluates the parameters that are needed to determine the result.
 That is, parameters to the right of the first not-**NULL**  parameter are not evaluated.